ledyba/language-krkr/README.md

  - TJS: JavaScript like language.
  - KAG: scenario scripts.

-This library only provides a TJS parser now.
-Implementing a KAG parser is also planned for future, of course.
+This library provides parsers for those languages.

 ## 0. Prerequisites